oracle/graal/docs/reference-manual/java-on-truffle/HotSwap.md

 Here we pass a function for setting the `needsBeenRefresh` field to true whenever an static initializer is re-run.
 Upon completion of a HotSwap action the plugin receives a `postHotSwap` call that, in response to a true `needsBeenRefresh`, executes the Micronaut-specific code to reload the application context in the `reloadContext` method.

-## Detecting and Injecting New Classes
+### Detecting and Injecting New Classes

-HotSwap is designed to enable classes to be hotswapped in a running application.
+HotSwap is designed to enable classes to be HotSwap'ed in a running application.
 However, if a developer introduces an entirely new class, e.g., a new `@Controller `class in Micronaut, HotSwap does not magically inject a new class, as doing so would require knowledge about internal classloading logic at the very least.

 A standard way in which classes are discovered by a framework is through the `ServiceLoader` mechanism.